 Book Check Out

 Lincolnwood students visit the library as a class once a week to learn about research skills, Internet Safety, and genres of literature.
-During this time, students may check out books as follows:

 Students check out 1 book to keep in their classroom for the week.